 Fortunately, there are many malware removal solutions website owners can leverage to automatically clean malicious content for their websites.
 In addition, website owners should make it a best practice to implement other proactive cybersecurity solutions, such as daily malware scanning and a web application firewall (WAF), to protect their sites from these different types of malware.
 Before choosing a solution, it’s important to understand the current health of your site.

 SiteLock’s free Risk Score Scan reviews your website and calculates your website’s risk of compromise, providing you with detailed information regarding the health and security of your site, as well as potential threats.
-Click here to get your free scan and uncover your site’s risk score today.
+Contact us today to inquire about getting your free Risk Score.